Student society: Student societies by location

+Armenia

+The Armenian National Students Association and the National Youth Council of Armenia are the two most prominent student societies in Armenia.

 Australia

 In Australia, student societies play an important role in university life by bringing together like-minded students to engage in activities the society seeks to promote.

 Belgium

 Flanders

 In Flanders, student societies play a unique role in student life.
 Student societies there have traditionally been politically active, and they played a significant part in the 1960s division of the Catholic University of Leuven into separate Flemish and Walloon universities.

 A student society in Flanders is led by a praesidium.
 The head of the praesidium (and the society) is the praeses.
 Alternative spellings are presidium and preses.
 For most positions, Dutch names are used nowadays.